JEC1100/CV/James Condon.md

   - Being a loving father to my wonderful little daughter.

 ## Personal Interests
-I love ideas, concepts, lateral thinking problems, researching speculative technology, writing dystopian fiction.
+I love ideas, concepts, lateral thinking problems, researching speculative technology, and writing dystopian fiction.
 I take long walks with my dog, where I find some of my best solutions to problems surface.
 My daughter and I can build virtually anything out of Play-Doh now.

 ## Where to find me
 Beautiful Newcastle, North Yorkshire, or any of the following: